firstpersoncode/react-grid-responsive/README.md

 }
 ```

-If you want to help on development, this project is using [webpack](https://webpack.js.org/)
+If you want to help on development, this project using [Webpack](https://webpack.js.org/)
-I use `webpack-dev-server` for development, you can clone this `repo`, then install all modules in `package.json`:
+I use `webpack-dev-server` for development, you can clone / fork this `repo`, then install all dependencies:

 ```bash
 npm install